How we inspect

 - Areas for improvement, causes of concern and recommendations

 PEEL assessments are broken up into three pillars:

 - efficiency; and

-These pillars consider whether forces keep people safe and reduce crime (how effective a force is), whether these activities are being carried out at the most appropriate cost (how efficient a force is), and how forces are ensuring they have the confidence of their communities (the public legitimacy of a force).
+These pillars consider whether forces keep people safe and reduce crime (how effective a force is), forces are getting the best outcomes from their resources (how efficient a force is), and how forces are ensuring they have the confidence of their communities (the public legitimacy of a force).